 We will interview refugees in contact with PSWs at 3 time points to assess their experiences of the PSW model; if it is acceptable, and if and how it has been helpful.
 PSWs will be interviewed to garner their experiences of delivering the model and what benefits or disbenefits they might have experienced.
 Data from interviews and focus groups will inform adaptations to the approach.
 Tests of the PSW model will run in both Plymouth and Gloucester.

 An advisory panel and local impact group will link the study to wider initiatives for refugees, and ensure learning is cascaded.
-Findings will be disseminated through refugee networks, the Forced to Flee website, the NHS and academic journals.
+Findings will be disseminated through refugee networks, the NHS and academic journals.